coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * **You do not write new unit tests here**
   - You are not introducing public classes
   - It is likely if you feel you need, you need collaborators to fulfill a role

+If you add more tests at this point, you'll be coupling your tests to implementation details, making your tests fragile.
+Your API is your contract, your tests should test the API, not the implementation details.
+Coupling is the first problem in software.

+* We need to eliminate dependency between our tests and our code
+  - Tests should not depend on details, because then changing implementation breaks tests.
+Tests should depend on contracts or public interfaces.
+  - This allows us to refactor implementations without changing tests.
+  - Don't bake implementation details into tests
+* Test behaviours not implementations